 One more word…pirates

 One more…sleeping in piles of your own shit

 And his last word was:

-And I watched Life of Pi on airplane today and boat sinks and they all die
+And I watched Life of Pi on airplane today and the boat sinks and they all die

 Which is awesome.
 I can really see how he’s coming around and I’m pretty sure I can book Chile for December.